 That project is a necessary component of the high-speed rail.
 So the delay could be an ominous sign in terms of the state receiving future federal grants.

 Still, those in support of the project maintain that some federal cost estimates aren't accurate and that plans will move forward.

 "California can well afford it, and it will make our state a much better place," California Gov. Jerry Brown said in a February news conference.
 "I know we’re going up against a very red tide here of opposition.
 This thing is a long-term project and one way or another we’re going to get it."

-A spokesperson for CHSRA has said the project is not reliant on any future federal funding.
+A spokesperson for CHSRA recently said the project isn't reliant on future federal funding, Poling reported.

 "The California high-speed program continues to make significant progress on the nation’s first high-speed rail system," rail agency spokeswoman Lisa Marie Alley told the Los Angeles Times.
 "The first Proposition 1A bond sale is another milestone."